-I give permission for my son/daughter to be administered the emergency inhaler held by the school Yes / No/ Not applicable in the event of an emergency res / ivor applicable I give permission for my son/daughter to carry their Yes / No / Not applicable own asthma inhalers res/ind/inde applicable I give permission for my son/daughter to carry their Yes / No / Not applicable own asthma inhaler and manage its use res/140/1400 applicable I give permission for my teenage son/daughter to carry Yes / No / Not applicable their adrenaline auto injector for anaphylaxis (epi pen) res/ind/indrapplicable I give permission for my son/daughter to be administered the emergency adrenaline auto-injector Yes / No / Not applicable held by the school in the event of an emergency I give permission for my son/daughter to carry and administer their own medication in accordance with the Yes / No / Not applicable agreement of the school and medical staff

-Details of Person Completing the Form:

-Name of parent/guardian

-Relationship to student

-Daytime telephone number

-Alternative contact details in the event of an
+I give permission for my son/daughter to be administered the emergency inhaler held by the school in the event of Yes / No/ Not applicable an emergency I give permission for my son/daughter to carry their own Yes / No / Not applicable asthma inhalers resy (to / Not applicable I give permission for my son/daughter to carry their own Yes / No / Not applicable asthma inhaler and manage its use resy No / Not applicable I give permission for my teenage son/daughter to carry Yes / No / Not applicable their adrenaline auto injector for anaphylaxis (epi pen) res / No / Not applicable I give permission for my son/daughter to be administered the emergency adrenaline auto-injector held by the Yes / No / Not applicable school in the event of an emergency I give permission for my son/daughter to carry and administer their own medication in accordance with the Yes / No / Not applicable agreement of the school and medical staff Details of Person Completing the Form: Name of parent/guardian Relationship to student Daytime telephone number Alternative contact details in the event of an emergency Name and phone number of GP Agreed review date to be initiated by [named member of staff] I confirm that the medicine detailed overleaf has been prescribed by a doctor and that I give my permission for the Headteacher (or his/her nominee) to administer the medicine to my son/daughter.

-emergency

-Name and phone number of GP

-Agreed review date to be initiated by [named member

-of staff]

-I confirm that the medicine detailed overleaf has been prescribed by a doctor, and that I give my permission for the Head.
-Teacher (or her nominee) to administer the medicine to my son/daughter.

 I confirm that the medicine detailed is in the original packaging [in the case of non-prescription medication].
 I will inform the school immediately, in writing, if there is any change in dosage or frequency of the medication or if the medicine is stopped.
 I also agree that I am responsible for collecting any unused or out of date supplies and that I will dispose of the supplies.
 The above information is, to the best of my knowledge, accurate at the time of writing.

+Parent's Signature:

-Parent's Signature \\\\\ Date \\\\\ (Parent/Guardian/person with parental responsibility)
+(Parent/Guardian/person with parental responsibility)